fberlinger/hardegger-supervision/README.md

 # www.hardegger-supervision.ch
-My personal academic website that I update regularly.
+Website for Hardegger Supervision that I am hosting and maintaining.